bminer/node-blade/README.md

 - Use the `prepend` keyword to prepend to the matching block.
 - Use the `replace` keyword to replace the matching block.

-You may render, append to, prepend to, and replace undefined blocks; however, this, of course, has no effect.
-No error messages occur if you do this because a compiled view can also be included, and the parent view may have the block defined.
+You may not render, append to, prepend to, or replace undefined blocks.
+If you do so, an error message will occur.

 When you define a block within a function, and you output the function's rendered content to a variable, the defined block will be destroyed immediately after